Director of Product Development

 She hand-dipped at night, attended classes in the morning and delivered to San Francisco Bay area gourmet retailers in the afternoon.
 After completing undergraduate and master’s degrees at Stanford University, she joined Retail Confectioners International (RCI), sourced equipment, hired employees and increased sales through Fancy Food Show participation.

-After marrying Pierson Clair, current vice chairman and ceo of Brown & Haley, Sarah sold her business to start a family.
+After marrying Pierson Clair, current vice chairman and ceo of Brown & Haley, Sara sold her business to start a family.
 Later she began consulting in product development until her husband joined Brown and Haley as president and ceo in 1997.
-Upon joining the company’s product development team in 1998, Clair move into technical sales in 2005.
+Upon joining the company’s product development team in 1998, Clair moved into technical sales in 2005.
 In 2014, she formally became director of product development using her past experience and creativity to help launch 15 new ROCA Buttercrunch and MOUNTAIN Bar product extensions.

 Since 2011, Clair has served as founding chairman of The Confectionery Foundation for the NCA.
 She focused the Foundation on education, research and philanthropy creating the Next Generation program to strengthen the industry.